What is Wildfire?

 Where does content come from?

 People in your community who are Wildfire users post content.
-In some communities we have local newspaper and law officials using Wildfire to share information with their community?
+In some communities we have local newspaper and law officials using Wildfire to share information with their community.
 Are you a journalist or law official interested in using Wildfire?
-Email us at firstname.lastname@example.org with the name of your publication and or office and city.
+Email us at firstname.lastname@example.org with the name of your publication and city.

 How does Wildfire verify content?